 Tristin fell in love with the theatre at a young age and participated in dance competitions, choirs, and theatre productions throughout high school and college.
 Majoring in music performance with minors in English and theatre, she attended Northern Arizona University for her bachelors and masters programs.
 She has been a member of the Almost Famous family since the beginning, performing or working behind the scenes in numerous productions.
 Her favorite roles include The Drowsy Chaperone (Chaperone), Curtains (Carmen Bernstein), Young Frankenstein (Elizabeth Benning), Dirty Rotten Scoundrels (Muriel Eubanks) and Steel Magnolias (M’Lynn).

 One of her favorite activities with Almost Famous is acting as the director of the Almost Famous Theatre Company Youth Troupe.
-She has directed and choreographed Alice in Wonderland, Jr., Seussical, Jr., and The Little Mermaid, Jr., and had just started working on Rodgers and Hammerstein’s G2K Cinderella when the production was interrupted by Covid.
+She has directed and choreographed Alice in Wonderland, Jr., Seussical, Jr., and The Little Mermaid Jr., Rodgers and Hammerstein’s G2K Cinderella, White Christmas, and High School Musical.

 Tristin is thankful for every opportunity that arises to laugh, play, and work with this amazing company and group of talented artists.